 During the months of May through September, it is not unusual for small portions of the continental shelf (out beyond the 30 m depth contour) to become hypoxic (dissolved oxygen levels less than 1.4 ml/L) in the lower 10-30 m of the water column.
 The presence of hypoxic waters may be lethal to Eulachon and the plankton they feed upon.
-NMFS's Northwest Fisheries Science Center has reported in recent years that broad areas of the shelf north of Newport, Oregon, have been hypoxic.
+The NMFS Northwest Fisheries Science Center has reported in recent years that broad areas of the shelf north of Newport, Oregon, have been hypoxic.
 It is estimated that 28-40% of the total shelf area experienced hypoxia in 2012-2014.
 This condition improved in 2015-2017 when the area affected decreased to approximately 3-10% annually; however, during June of 2018 up to 58% of the shelf area experienced hypoxia.
-While data has not been published yet for 2019, news media have reported about the return and subsequent dissipation of another "Blob", a large mass of unusually warm nutrient and oxygen poor water in the Pacific Ocean.
+This decreased to approximately 30% of total shelf area during 2019.
+Data for 2020 is not yet available, however NMFS reports generally average conditions.
 The recent upswing in hypoxia events may be detrimental to all returning brood years.
 The actual location of the smelt or their preferred food source relative to the hypoxic zones, and the ability of them to avoid or escape from these zones is not known.
 We assume that when 25% or more of the shelf area experiences hypoxia, it is more likely that the Eulachon will be negatively affected.